Arvind & Chandan Nandlal Kilachand Honors College

 First-Year Seminars

-• Various course numbers (4 cr)
+- Various course numbers (4 units)

 First-Year Studio

-• KHC ST 111 (2 cr)
+- KHC ST 111 (2 units)

-• KHC ST 112 (2 cr)
+- KHC ST 112 (2 units)

 In Studio I (KHC ST 111), Kilachand students develop their writing, critical reading, and analytical skills.
 Students explore fundamental ethical, aesthetic, and social concerns posed by challenging texts and events.
 They compose and revise their own writing, learning to consider the evidence, media, genres, and styles of expression that are appropriate to the goals of the piece and its designated audience.
 Meeting one-on-one with studio faculty in individual tutorials, students identify strengths and weaknesses in their writing and practice the drafting and revision process.
-Students register for one section of Studio I in the fall semester of their first year.
+Students register for one section of Studio I in the fall term of their first year.

 In Studio II (KHC ST 112), Kilachand students hone their writing, critical reading, and thinking, oral communication, and research skills.
 Students continue to explore fundamental ethical, aesthetic, and social issues posed by challenging texts and events.
 The focus of Studio II is learning research skills and methodologies, designing and composing a research paper, and sharing research, orally and in writing.
 Students engage in the drafting and revision process with the benefit of significant individual attention in tutorials with their instructors.
-Students register for one section of Studio II in the spring semester of their first year.
+Students register for one section of Studio II in the spring term of their first year.

 The Second and Third Years